 SSL gyroscopes.
 All of our satellites use gyroscopes to provide 3-axes attitude information during orbit inclination maneuvers.
 Certain SSL satellites use gyroscopes that have been identified as having a higher probability of failing.
 There are four gyroscopes on each of these SSL satellites, three of which are needed for normal operation, and the fourth is a spare.
 The failure of a single gyroscope on a given satellite would have no effect on the satellite's performance or its operating life.
 A failure of two or more gyroscopes on a given satellite would require us to use an alternative method for inclination control.
 This alternative method would likely result in a reduction in the remaining life of the satellite.
-As of December 31, 2014, we operated 16 SSL satellites that use these gyroscopes, four of which are in inclined orbit.
+As of December 31, 2015, we operated 16 SSL satellites that use these gyroscopes, four of which are in inclined orbit.
 While in inclined orbit, inclination maneuvers are no longer required.
-Of the 12 satellites in station-kept orbit, four satellites have experienced the failure of a single gyroscope, while the other eight satellites' gyroscopes are functioning normally.
+Of the 12 satellites in station-kept orbit, one satellite had two gyro failures and is being operated through an alternative method for inclination control, five satellites have experienced the failure of a single gyroscope, while the other six satellites have not experienced any gyroscope failure.